mikebaldi/IC_GemFarmSimple/README.md

 1. This script is for the Steam PC version of the game.
 2. This script will take control of the mouse to make clicks for specializations and for resetting an adventure.
 3. This script has undergone limited testing on Idle Champions resolutions outside of 1280x720.
+4. This script does not support specializing Morgaen, Selise, or any champion with multiple specializations that pick from a single pool.

 # Settings Documentation: